rimcoin/Paper/README.md

 For a tx to be verified, it must be signed by the private key, associated with the public key, with a 512 bit digital signature.

 However, early builds, to focus on getting the actual code functional, have signing disabled.

+\* NOTE: CURRENTLY, IT USES A 160 BIT RANDOM ID.
+NOT SIGNING!